 Owned By: Town of Scituate

-Located at the mouth of the North and South Rivers, this popular summertime beach is also known as Sandy.
+Located at the mouth of the North and South Rivers, this popular summertime beach, a sand spit, is also known as Sandy.
 Low tide provides more real estate on which to park your chair or blanket.
 The Spit is accessible by boat, or on foot via a trail/boardwalk from Third Cliff.